 Don't Overlook Equipment Breakdown Insurance

-Imagine it's a typical July day somewhere in the southern U.S. You own a 30,000 square foot office building that is 85 percent occupied.
+Imagine it's a typical July day.
+You own a 30,000-square-foot office building that is 85% occupied.
 And the air conditioning and ventilation systems stop working.
-The outside temperature is in the 90's and the humidity is high.
+The outside temperature is in the '90s and the humidity is high.
 It doesn't take long before the tenants start to complain.

-- Equipment that generates, transmits or uses energy, including telephone and computer systems
+- Mechanical breakdown in equipment that generates, transmits or uses energy, including telephone and computer systems.

-- Electrical power surges that damage appliances, devices or wires
+- Electrical surges that damage appliances, devices or wiring.

 - Events inside steam boilers and pipes or hot water heaters and similar equipment that damages them.

 Business owners often overlook equipment breakdown coverage.
 Bur, virtually all of them have some need for this insurance.

 What equipment breakdown insurance covers:

 - The cost of repairing or replacing the equipment.

 - Lost business income from a covered event.